rvesse/airline/docs/guide/practise/prompts.md

            .build();
 ```

-Here we set a 30 second timeout, we could also combine these into a single method call like so:
+Here we set a 30-second timeout, we could also combine these into a single method call like so:

 ```java
 Prompt<String> prompt